Our Commitment to Opportunity, Diversity and Equity (CODE)

 A few organizations that are included in this Community Collaborative include: Aboriginal Peoples Television Network, Immigrant and Refugee Community Organization of Manitoba, Education Canada Group, Inclusion Winnipeg, SCE Lifeworks, Pride Winnipeg, Rainbow Resource Centre and more.

 An advisory council of 18 members that represent a mix of newcomer service agencies and businesses in Winnipeg, advise us on the creation and execution of our Newcomer Employment Hub initiative within CODE.
-The Hub aims to streamline connection between newcomer job seekers who are represented by newcomer service agencies with Winnipeg businesses who are eager to tap into a diverse talent pool.
+The Hub aims to streamline the connection between newcomer job seekers who are represented by newcomer service agencies with Winnipeg businesses who are eager to tap into a diverse talent pool.

 In addition to these advisory councils, we have hosted 7 focus groups and several community consultations this year that allowed us to listen to more voices and experiences of people from equity deserving groups.